sirintra/PMC-PC-training/docs/source/snakemake.rst

 Basic workflow definition
 ==========================
-A Snakemake workflow defines a data analysis in terms of `rules <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html>`_.
-Snakefile typically refers to a file defining Snakemake rules.
+A Snakemake workflow defines a data analysis in terms of `rules <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html>`_. ``Snakefile`` typically refers to a file containing a collection of Snakemake rules.
 Most commonly, rules consist of a name, input files, output files, and a shell command to generate the output from the input.

+Snakemake dependencies are determined top-down.
+Dependencies between rules are determined by matching input/output file names.

+Example Snakemake pipeline:

 .. code-block:: python
    :linenos: